Chronic traumatic encephalopathy: Epidemiology

-Rates of disease have been found to be about 30% among those with a history of multiple head injuries.
+Rates of disease are about 30% among those with a history of multiple head injuries.
 Population rates, however, are unclear.
+Tracking the epidemiology of CTE is difficult due to the inability to diagnose this syndrome during life.

 Professional level athletes are the largest group with CTE, due to frequent concussions and sub-concussive impacts from play in contact sport.
 These contact-sports include American football, Australian rules football, ice hockey, Rugby football (Rugby union and Rugby league), boxing, kickboxing, mixed martial arts, association football, and wrestling.
 In association football, only prolific headers are known to have developed CTE.

 Cases of CTE were also recorded in baseball.

 According to a 2017 study on brains of deceased gridiron football players, 99% of tested brains of NFL players, 88% of CFL players, 64% of semi-professional players, 91% of college football players, and 21% of high school football players had various stages of CTE.

+As reported in a study published by Roberts, about 11% of the retired boxers he examined had a mild case of CTE, and about 6% of the boxers had major neurological problems.
+Through these clinical examinations, Roberts was able to establish associations between exposure to violence and the effects of CTE.
+He stated that among the boxers who are over the age of 50 and fought in over 150 fights, about 50% of them had CTE.
+This number was compared to the 7% of the boxers who had CTE and had less than 50 fights.

 Other individuals diagnosed with CTE were those involved in military service, had a previous history of chronic seizures, were domestically abused, or were involved in activities resulting in repetitive head collisions.